ldn-softdev/Rpnn/README.md

 the convergence with the same seed, which could be done using option `-s 1607022081931188`

 #
-option `-u` rounds up output result (in trained mode) to an integer, w/o it `rpn` willl dispay the resulting value (with the achieved accuracy):
+option `-u` rounds up output result (in trained mode) to an integer, w/o it `rpn` will display the resulting value (with the achieved accuracy):
 ```
 bash $ <<<"
 1e-5, 1e-5